10 Best Herbal Syrups For Amenorrhea

 vitex agnus-castus syrup

-Vitex agnus-castus, commonly known as chaste tree berry, has been traditionally used in herbal medicine to support hormonal balance and may be beneficial for women experiencing amenorrhea, which is the absence of menstrual periods.
+Vitex agnus-castus, commonly known as chaste tree berry, has been traditionally used in herbal medicine to support hormonal balance, particularly in women's health.

 2. Black cohosh (Cimicifuga racemosa)